Warm bounce in loop quantum cosmology and the prediction for the duration of inflation: Method, numerical strategy, and results

-where $v$ denotes the vacuum expectation value (VEV) of the field.
-The Higgs-like symmetry breaking potential can represent either a small-field inflation model, if inflation starts (and ends) at the plateau part of the potential (i.e., for $|\phi| < |v|$), or be a large field model, for which inflation ends in the chaotic part of the potential ($|\phi| > |v|$).
-In all our analysis with this potential, we have explicitly distinguished these two possibilities and produced results for both.
+where $v$ denotes the \rm VEV of the field.
+The Higgs-like symmetry-breaking potential can represent either a small-field inflation model if inflation starts (and ends) at the plateau part of the potential (i.e., for $|\phi| < |v|$), or a large-field model, for which inflation ends in the chaotic part of the potential ($|\phi| > |v|$).
+Throughou our analysis with this potential, we explicitly distinguish these two possibilities and produce results for both.

-In all of the above potentials, the constant $V_{0}$ is obtained from the normalization of the CMB spectrum and this is how we define $V_0$ for each of the above potentials. {}For definiteness, we have fixed $V_0$ for each model as $V_0/M_{\rm Pl}^4 \simeq 3.41 \times 10^{-11}$ for the quadratic monomial potential, $V_0/M_{\rm Pl}^4 \simeq 1.37 \times 10^{-13}$ for the quartic monomial potential and $V_0/M_{\rm Pl}^4 \simeq 1.82 \times 10^{-16}$ for the sextic monomial potential.
-Note that for the Higgs-like symmetry breaking potential Eq.~(\ref{higgsV}), the normalization of the spectrum implies that the value of $V_0$ will also have a dependence on the VEV of the inflaton, but for the values of VEV we have considered, $14 M_{\rm Pl} \leq v \leq 25 M_{\rm Pl}$, $V_0$ has values ranging from $V_0/M_{\rm Pl}^4 \simeq 1.72 \times 10^{-14}$ to $3.82 \times 10^{-14}$ \footnote{Note that depending on the decay processes and the amount of radiation at the time that the CMB scales leave the Hubble radius during inflation, the normalization $V_0$ can change with respect to the vacuum values, as, e.g., in the case in warm inflation~\cite{Ramos:2013nsa}.
-We, however, do not consider these processes that can change the primordial power spectrum in the present study when fixing the value of $V_0$.}.
+In all of the above potentials the constant $V_{0}$ is obtained from the normalization of the CMB spectrum, and this is how we define $V_0$ for each of the above potentials. {}For definiteness, we have fixed $V_0$ for each model as $V_0/M_{\rm Pl}^4 \simeq 3.41 \times 10^{-11}$ for the quadratic monomial potential, $V_0/M_{\rm Pl}^4 \simeq 1.37 \times 10^{-13}$ for the quartic monomial potential, and $V_0/M_{\rm Pl}^4 \simeq 1.82 \times 10^{-16}$ for the sextic monomial potential.
+Note that for the Higgs-like symmetry-breaking potential Eq.~(\ref{higgsV}), the normalization of the spectrum implies that the value of $V_0$ will also have a dependence on the VEV of the inflaton, but for the \rm VEV's we consider, $14 M_{\rm Pl} \leq v \leq 25 M_{\rm Pl}$, $V_0$ has values ranging from $V_0/M_{\rm Pl}^4 \simeq 1.72 \times 10^{-14}$ to $3.82 \times 10^{-14}$.\footnote{Note that, depending on the decay processes and the amount of radiation at the time that the CMB scales leave the Hubble radius during inflation, the normalization $V_0$ can change with respect to the vacuum values, as in, e.g., the case in warm inflation~\cite{Ramos:2013nsa}.
+However, we do not consider these processes that can change the primordial power spectrum in the present study when fixing the value of $V_0$.}